Rodri9o/vmware-k3s-infra-public/README.md

 # Overview

-Deploy master and worker nodes for k3s
+Deploy master and worker nodes for k3s on vSphere using a Packer image already built.
+You can find a reference to the Packer [GitLab repo here.](https://gitlab.com/public-projects3/infrastructure-vmware-public/vmware-packer-ubuntu20-04-public/-/tree/main)

+This repo uses a [Terraform module to deploy VMs](https://gitlab.com/all-my-projects1/infrastructure-vmware/terraform-vsphere-vsphere_vm) in vSphere.
+The module uses Cloud-Init for customization.

 ## Test